reitmeie/MB_Madness/README.md

 # MB_Madness
-The code created by the scouts at MB Madness
+The code created by the scouts at MB Madness March 11, 2017.